Voir sur Drupal.org

 A relationship between two entities is considered so when a source entity points to a target entity through one of the methods described above.

-You can configure what entity types should be tracked when source, and what entity types should be tracked as target.
-By default all content entities (except files and users) are tracked.
+You can configure the entity types to be tracked as a source, and what entity types should be tracked as target.
+By default all content entities (except files and users) are tracked as source.

 You can also configure what plugins (from the tracking methods indicated above) should be active.
 By default all plugins are active.